Ready and Resilient (R2)

 You can also attend local classes on the Fort Leavenworth's Resiliency Campus.

-The Army's R2C website contains information and national resource links to other areas concerning Medical Readiness, Personnel Readiness, and Transition Resources.
+The Ready and Resilient website contains links to Medical Readiness, Personnel Readiness, and Transition Resources.

 Specifically, Ready and Resilient will...